-And then we use sodium hydroxide to etch away exposed copper.
+Then we use sodium hydroxide to etch away exposed copper.
 In this way, only copper in the circuit image remains.
-And then we peel off the photoresist film and get the required copper circuit traces.
+Then we peel off the photoresist film and get the required copper circuit traces.

 Step 3: Drilling Positioning Holes on Production Panels

 On aluminum PCBs, positioning holes are designed for screw connection with other parts and the product shell.
 As the manufacturer, we also need to design positioning holes on technology edges for punching and routing.

 We pouch out positioning holes on the production panels using a punch press.

 Solder mask printing on aluminum PCBs has no differences from other PCBs.
 Under the UV light, the solder mask ink gets dry in the exposure-development method.
 Then the panels are baked in an oven to let the solder mask cure.

 Since aluminum PCBs are mainly used for lighting, the solder mask color is usually white.
 Many customers choose 85% light reflective white solder masks.